Quantum Correlations Can Speed Up All Classical Computation: Results

-The function $p(\cdot)$ is particularly useful in that it allows us to calculate the actual energy of the Hamiltonian.
-The most common method for doing so is to use the norm of the Hamiltonian $|\langle \cdot \rangle|$.
-However, the origin of the energy scale has no physical meaning.
-Hence, the origin (mimimum eigenvalue) has to be set to zero for the norm to be meaningful.

-While the function $p(\cdot)$ is not actually a norm, it is often used as one as it gives a meaningful number in a more general context that the Hamiltonian norm.
-For instance, in metrology \cite{Kok2010}, it is used as part of the calculation of the generalised Heisenberg limit that bounds the speed of any quantum metrological procedure.

-In the context of computation we can see that by increasing the value of $p(H)$ where $H$ is the Hamiltonian driving the evolution of a quantum register during the implementation of a quantum gate, any computation can be sped up---almost \footnote{As S. Lloyd points out, this speed-up is not \emph{quite} arbitrary\cite{lloyd}.
-If one increases the instantaenous energy of the system to high, one runs the risk of creating a black hole where one's computer used to exist. } arbitrarily so---at the trade-off cost of increasing instantaneous energy of the system, or energy-per-second.
+In the context of computation we can see that by increasing the value of $p(H)$ where $H$ is the Hamiltonian driving the evolution of a quantum register during the implementation of a quantum gate, any computation can be sped up---almost \footnote{As Lloyd points out, this speed-up is not \emph{quite} arbitrary \cite{lloyd}.
+If one increases the instantaneous energy of the system too high, one runs the risk of creating a black hole where one's computer used to exist. } arbitrarily so---at the trade-off cost of increasing instantaneous energy of the system, or energy-per-second.

-Hence, in order for time complexity of algorithms to remain meaningful within our model we must set a limit $p\left(H(t)\right) \leq \tau$, where $\tau(n)$ is constant that can scale at most linearly in the size of the input $n$.
+Hence, in order for time complexity of algorithms to remain meaningful within our model we must set a limit $p\left(H(t)\right) \leq \tau$, where $\tau(n)$ is a constant that can scale at most linearly in the size of the input $n$.
+Within this semi-norm constraint, we will discuss how we can make use of quantum correlations generated by non-linear Hamiltonians to speed up computation.
+We first discuss an example of CP applied to the NOT gate, followed by the formal theorem.

-Having bounded the norm of the Hamiltonian $H(t)$ it may seem that our model offers no benefits over well-established models, like the circuit model, that more simply set a unitary gate-set, and quantify the use of said gates.
-A central advantage of our model is that it allows us to discern, and take advantage of, resources that are not readily discernable in a model based on unitary operators.
-One such resourse is quantum correlations.
-We use the NOT gate to exemplify how to exploit this resource.